azexmon56/Chromebook-Website-Unblocker/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-* Purpose: This was made for Chromebooks specifically to bypass both GoGuardian or any other website extention that bloks websites and internet blockers
+* Purpose: This was made for Chromebooks specifically to bypass both GoGuardian or any other website extention that blocks websites and internet blockers

 * How to use: Use the VPN Installer file to install the desktop-master file.
 Then open the built in website.